 Doing your taxes involves more than just crunching numbers.
-It requires you to classify yourself based on your circumstances: how much income you make, if you’re married, if you have kids, etc. These sound like easy questions to answer, but sometimes the situation is more complicated than a simple yes or no. Get the facts and find out what your filing status is.
+It requires you to classify yourself based on your circumstances: how much income you make, if you’re married, if you have kids, etc. These sound like easy questions to answer, but sometimes the situation is more complicated.
+Get the facts and find out what your filing status is.

 You qualify for the Single status if you are not married, divorced, or legally separated from a spouse.
 You will get the standard deduction of $12,550.